Stephanie Forrester (The Bold and the Beautiful): Character development

 Bradley Bell said that Stephanie: "has always been a woman of great strength and character."
 She is known for her long-running feud with Brooke Logan (Katherine Kelly Lang).
 However, in recent times, it has calmed down and they are extremely close.
 Bell has stated that: "Stephanie and Brooke are the true supercouple of B&B."

 During a confrontation with Brooke, Stephanie collapsed.
 On September 24, 2010, after being taken to the hospital, Stephanie was diagnosed with stage 4 lung cancer.
 Brooke became the only person to know this secret; instead of "rejoicing" that her nemesis and arch-rival may soon be out of the picture, she became a confidant and motivator to Stephanie.
 At first, Stephanie refused treatment.
 Head writer and executive producer of The Bold and the Beautiful, Brad Bell, said that this was because she felt that her family and the family company (Forrester Creations) no longer needed her.
 Bell also said that "She'd rather die than be the center of attention."
-When asked about the development of the storyline, Flannery said that the advice she offered head writer Brad Bell—having survived through colon cancer herself—was for Stephanie to keep her sense of humor while diagnosed with Cancer.
+When asked about the development of the storyline, Flannery, herself a colon cancer survivor, said that the advice she offered head writer Brad Bell was to allow Stephanie to keep a sense of humor during her battle with cancer.
 Stephanie then created a goofy bucket list; Bell said that this was all a part of her denial, and wanting to focus on something else other than her cancer.

-In a second-level to the story, Stephanie meets a young woman, Dayzee Leigh (Kristolyn Lloyd) who gives her a new lease on life, and convinces her to undergo treatment.
+As part of the story, Stephanie befriends a young woman, Dayzee Leigh (Kristolyn Lloyd) who gives her a new perspective, and convinces her to undergo treatment.
 Dayzee lived on skid row in Los Angeles; Stephanie wanted to survive her cancer to advocate for poverty after learning more about it.
-Stephanie has since overcome her cancer.
-Prior, there was much speculation that Flannery was leaving the show, and that Stephanie would be killed off.
+During this stage of the storyline, there was much speculation that Flannery was leaving the show, and that Stephanie would be killed off.
 During an interview with TV Guide in February 2011, she explained:

-The storyline not only raised awareness about cancer, it also raised awareness about the Union Rescue Mission through Dayzee's character.
-In 2012, she was diagnosed again, and according to Bell: "She receives the diagnosis that the cancer has spread and that there is no chance for survival."
+The storyline raised awareness about cancer, as well as the Union Rescue Mission through Dayzee's character.
+In 2012, Stephanie learns the cancer had returned, and according to Bell: "She receives the diagnosis that the cancer has spread and that there is no chance for survival."
 Stephanie decided to throw a party which would be the last time she sees her loved ones.